-- For purposes of MCL 791.234 and MCL 791.235, medically frail is a description of "an individual who is a minimal threat to society as a result of his or her medical condition, who has received a risk score of low on a validated risk assessment, whose recent conduct in prison indicates he or she is unlikely to engage in assaultive conduct, and who has 1 or both of the following: - (i) A permanent or terminal physical disability or serious and complex medical condition resulting in the inability to do 1 or more of the following without personal assistance: - (A) Walk. - (B) Stand. - (C) Sit. - (ii) A permanent or terminal disabling mental disorder, including dementia, Alzheimer's, or similar degenerative brain disorder that results in the need for nursing home level of care, and a significantly impaired ability to perform 2 or more activities of daily living."
-MCL 791.235(22)(c).
+• For purposes of MCL 791.234 and MCL 791.235, medically frail is a description of "an individual who is a minimal threat to society as a result of the individual's medical condition, who has received a risk score of low on a validated risk assessment, whose recent conduct in prison indicates the individual is unlikely to engage in assaultive conduct, and who has 1 or more of the following:

+(i) A permanent physical disability or serious and complex medical condition resulting in the inability to walk, stand, or sit without personal assistance.

+(ii) A terminal medical or neurological condition resulting in a life expectancy of under 18 months.

+(iii) A permanent disabling mental disorder, including dementia, Alzheimer's, or similar degenerative brain disorder that results in the need for nursing home level of care, and a significantly impaired ability to perform 2 or more activities of daily living."
+MCL 791.235(20)(d).